Frequently Asked Questions

-This is a blood test that is run here in the clinic prior to surgery.
+This is a series of blood tests that are run here in the clinic prior to surgery.
 It tests the organ functions, blood counts and clotting function of your pet.
 The pre-anesthetic blood screening is done to assure safety during anesthesia and the ability to heal following surgery.

 - How long do the sutures stay in after my pet's surgery?

 Most of our patients have absorbable sutures that are under the skin and will dissolve in 2 weeks after surgery, without removal.
-Procedures involving bones or infections may require suture or staple removal in 10-14 days following the surgery.
+Procedures involving bones, masses or infections may require suture or staple removal in 10-14 days following the surgery.

 - Is it a good idea to let my pet have at least one litter?